-2. Your Payment Process is Too Complicated for your Ecommerce Order Fulfilment
+2. Your Payment Process is Too Complicated for your Ecommerce Order Fulfillment

 You’ve proven the value of your product and service to your customers, but when they move forward to pay, a complicated payment process dissuades them from converting.

-If your payment process involves more steps than absolutely necessary, you will lose the attention and patience of customers, causing cart abandonment and a frustrating digital customer experience.
+If your payment process involves more steps than absolutely necessary, you will lose the attention and patience of customers, causing cart abandonment and a frustrating ecommerce customer journey.

 However, if you improve your payment process by integrating services like PayPal, and streamline payment with a collection software, customers can breeze through the bottom of your funnel.